-Yet what the governing bodies do with the one hand they undo with the other.
+Yet what the governing bodies do with the one

 For instance, in the old days the light that entered our houses was taxed, and the windows became smaller; to-day the powers that be tax the air contained therein, and for every cubic foot of air enclosed additional charge is made.
 In order to escape or to lessen this burdensome assessment, many huddle themselves and their families into dwellings of the smallest compass, where they inhale pre-breathed air, with the resultant lowering of vitality, germ-dissemination, disease, and death.
 Then we appoint commissions to find out the cause of the deterioration of the race!